 - The tragedy of the commons (market failures and underinvestment in infrastructure - the classic common pool resource);

-- The tragedy of the rising (the failure to engage in long term thinking, because it is always easier to kick problems into the long grass rather than seek solutions); and
+- The tragedy of the horizon (the failure to engage in long term thinking, because it is always easier to kick problems into the long grass rather than seek solutions); and

 - The tragedy of the uncommons (failier to pay enough attention to what is rare or unexpected).